kiwiPhrases/SCcycling_code/README.md

 You can do numerous things using the assets program.
 You can:

 1) add new items to the assets table (ie new uniform orders or socks)
 2) record sales (it'll update our inventory and sales table)
-3) you can add items from the assets table into the enRoute table to mark something that'll arrive to our inventory
+3) add items from the assets table into the enRoute table to mark something that'll arrive to our inventory
-4) you can move items from the enRoute table to the assets table to make things that were in transit and arrived.
+4) move items from the enRoute table to the assets table to make things that were in transit and arrived.
+5) check inventory for particular items

 # Background: